If your community is working to end chronic and veteran homelessness, don’t do it alone!

 - Monthly data reporting and readiness to reach new data quality thresholds.
 Your first step in the Built for Zero Collaborative will be to build a real-time, by-name list of all single adults experiencing homelessness in your community.
 This will give you a live picture of the shifting dynamics of homelessness in your system.
 Your team will begin using data in new ways by collecting and tracking by-name data on monthly inflow, outflow, and active homelessness.

 Participation in the Built for Zero national peer support network, including two interactive Learning Sessions each year, where you will have the opportunity to learn from and spread ideas to other communities.

 Step three: We’re interested in enrolling!
 What do we need to do?

 What are my next steps?

-Please complete the enrollment interest form, and one of our Built for Zero staff members will follow-up with you with next steps!
+Please complete the enrollment interest form below, and one of our Built for Zero staff members will follow-up with you with next steps!